dspinellis/BlogRoll/README.md

 We want you to be able to follow accessible posts from the Software Analytics Community.

-- Abrm
+- Abram Hindle
-- Lineardo
+- Leandro L. Minku
-- Patrick
+- Patrick Wagstrom
-- Michael
+- Michael Godfrey
-- G
+- Stegan Wagner
-- Meiyappan
+- Meiyappan Nagappan
-- Emad
+- Emad Shihab